scylladb/scylla-cloud-getting-started/docs/source/build-with-javascript.md

 If you thinks that something can be improved, please open an issue and let's make it happen!

 Did you like the content?
-[Tweet about it](https://twitter.com/intent/tweet?url=https%3A%2F%2Fgithub.com%2Fscylladb%2Fscylla-cloud-getting-started&via=scylladb%20%40danielhe4rtless&text=Just%20finished%20the%20ScyllaDB%20Hello%20World%20in%20NodeJs&hashtags=scylladb%20%23nodejs)!
+Dont forget to star the repo and follow us on socials.